 “What keeps me up at night is the amount of identifying information made publicly available on these registries.”

-Activists from Decriminalize Sex Work and Sex Workers Organizing Project (SWOP) believe that the registration will ensnare consensual sex workers and their clients.
+Activists such as those from Sex Workers Organizing Project (SWOP) believe that the registration will ensnare consensual sex workers and their clients.
 For SWOP Behind Bars organizer Alex Andrews, the legislation is “mostly an anti-sex-work bill and [has] nothing to do with trafficking.”
+There is a concern that sex workers who group together to stay safer could be accused of trafficking and placed on the publicly available registry.

 Additionally, the “end demand” model in which the legislation is rooted has been shown to intensify the socio-economic precarious of sex workers’ lives.
 A study from the University of British Columbia that interviewed 854 sex workers found that their access to health services declined following the implementation of Canada’s “end demand” laws.
 In France, Hélène Le Bail, a researcher at Sciences Po CERI in Paris, found that such laws resulted in an “acute increase in socioeconomic vulnerability.”